-With the current COVID-19 interstate travel restrictions, the Department of Industry, Tourism and Trade (DITT) brings you a series of nine weekly webinars to showcase national and local projects.
+During the COVID-19 interstate travel restrictions, the Department of Industry, Tourism and Trade (DITT) brought a series of nine weekly webinars to showcase national and local projects.

 Understanding and managing the role of honey bees in cucumber green mottle mosaic virus (CGMMV) epidemiology is an initiative of Hort Innovation.
 This research project is exploring whether honey bees are able to introduce CGMMV into melon crops from infested hives.
 The project will then develop management practices to combat this issue in the melon and apiary industries.

 Exposure to CGMMV is a significant concern for melon growers and the bee industry, with the virus being highly destructive and contagious.
 It was first detected in Australia in the Northern Territory in 2014, and has now been detected in the majority of states and territories.

 The project’s work, a strategic levy investment in the Hort Innovation Melon Fund, will build on earlier research in the Hort Innovation Vegetable Fund, and deliver updated fact sheets and management plans.
 The final report and management resources from the previous project are available online at the Australian Melons Association website or the Hort Innovation website.

 Speaker: Dr Darsh Rathnayake is a research scientist with DITT, working on the Hort Innovation project.

 On 6 May 2020, the Northern Territory’s (NT) Hemp Industry Act 2019 and associated regulations commenced.

 The new Act provides the authorising environment and framework to regulate production of low Tetrahydrocannabinol (THC) cannabis species known as industrial cannabis, for food, fibre and seed production.
 In the NT you need a licence to possess, cultivate, process or supply industrial hemp.
 This presentation will cover some of the basic requirements when applying for a licence.